jeaye/blog.jeaye.com/_drafts/2018-02-28-system76-firmware.md

 you're ready to get back into GNU/Linux, you'll find your EFI boot path is gone.

 ### Rescatux
-Plug in your rescatux media, reboot your machine, optionally hit F2 to change your boot order, if necessary, and make it into the Rescatux menu.
+Plug in your Rescatux media, reboot your machine, optionally hit F2 to change your boot order, if necessary, to make it into the Rescatux menu.
 The default option, to find all bootable OSs, will do the trick, so just hit enter and then choose the first Linux boot option to get back into your typical environment.